michaelrbock/notes/books/designing-data-intensive-applications/designing-data-intensive-applications-part-1.md

     * Deleting records requires a special deletion record (a *tombstone*): can discard previous values when merging.
     * Crash recovery requires re-creating in-memory hash map (can snapshot them to disk).
     * Partially-written records (mitigate with checksums in case of crash mid-way thru write).
-    * Only one thread for writes, multiple for reads.
+    * Only one thread for writes, multiple for readers.

+* Pros:
+    * Sequential writes are much faster than random writes, especially on spinning disk.
+    * Immutable logs make concurrency and crash recovery simple.
+    * Merging avoids data file fragmentation.
 * Limitations:
     * Hash table must fit in memory.
     * Range queries are not efficient.